-Making Coaching Points: At this age, players are able to understand more complex ideas.
-The activities will continue to be the best teacher, but players are more responsive to explanations and instruction from the coach.
+Making Coaching Points: At this age, it is important that the activity does most of the teaching.
 When stopping players to make coaching points, do it in the form of instruction mixed with question and answers.
 Give the players brief instruction, and then follow up with questions.
 The beauty of asking questions is that it involves players in the learning process and will distract them from getting bored while you talk.
 When giving instruction by asking questions, be sure to keep them simple and short.
 Also, make sure that all players know the answer.
-Continue to avoid getting into a long, drawn out explanation, as you are still going to lose your players attention!
+One thing to try is making all the players scream the answer together.
+The best advice is to err on the side of saying less.
+If you get into a long, drawn out explanation, you are going to lose your players attention!